 Hellenistic Glass alabastron, ca. 2nd c.
 BCE, National Archeological Museum, Florence, from Exhibition of 2018

 Now back to the definitions of alabastron.
 The Greek-English Lexicon (Liddell & Scott) states an alabastron may be made of alabaster but is not limited to this medium.
 Strong’s Concordance also notes that the alabastron is not exclusively crafted from alabaster stone.
-Thus, along with the Oxford Classical Art Research Center-Beazley Archive definition [already stated in note 4 above], it was made in a “range of materials.”
-So how did all the translations limit the meanings t only be alabaster stone?
+Thus, along with the Oxford Classical Art Research Center – Beazley Archive definition [already stated in note 4 above], it was made in a “range of materials.”
+So how did all the translations limit the meanings to only be alabaster stone?
 One possibility is the prevalence of tradition.
 It may well be that when Jerome (late 4th c.
 CE) translated the Greek New Testament into the Latin Vulgate in a period of huge literacy decline, he rendered the Greek alabastron into the Latin alabastrum, making it more likely to be translated as alabaster stone in a tradition that has lasted for more than two and a half millennia.

 Fusing glass is not hard, as Roman and Levant craftspersons had mastered adding stoppers as well as handles and decorative pieces.
-Silica normally melts at around 1400 ° C but is malleable at “glass transformation temperature” (GTT) much lower around 580 ° C for soda-lime-silica.
+Silica normally melts at around 1400° C but is malleable at “glass transformation temperature” (GTT) much lower around 580 ° C for soda-lime-silica.
 Temperatures around 1000 ° C were easily achievable in metallurgy in antiquity (since the melting point of both gold and copper required melting the silicate rock ore) and in ancient glass manufacturing, salt, or lead were commonly added to further lowered the temperature significantly, with nature as a flux.
 But glass was soft and bondable in a much lower and wider temperature range as can be seen from the above GTT at around 580 ° C. The longer the neck of a glass alabastron, the easier to twist, pinch or otherwise seal the vessel without affecting the nard inside, although some heat could even improve the unguent provided it wouldn’t volatilize or vaporize outside the vessel.
 Certainly sealing the glass with sufficient heat would best preserve the perfume.
-Clear glass would not be so efficient because light could break down (photolysis) the perfume even if the perfume was a compressed sap of nard embedded or floating in olive oil or other unguent, but if the perfume had nowhere to evacuate because the seal was permanent this would less a problem.
-Dried out nard would be much less valuable, so sealing it was vital, especially if transported over distance.
+Clear glass would not be so efficient because light could break down (photolysis) the perfume even if the perfume was a compressed sap of nard embedded or floating in olive oil or other unguent, but if the perfume had nowhere to evacuate because the seal was permanent this would be less a problem.
+Desiccated nard would be much less valuable, so sealing it was vital, especially if transported over distance.

-Again, back to the question of breaking the vessel, why would one have to “break” (συντρίψασα in the Koine Greek of Mark 14:3 and variants of it elsewhere) the perfume vessel if it were carved alabaster, which could never be completely sealed anyway as well as glass, which could be completely sealed by heat without destroying the nard inside, especially if in a long-necked glass alabastron?
+Again, back to the question of breaking the vessel, why would one have to “break” (again sysntripsasa in the Koine Greek of Mark 14:3 and variants of it elsewhere) the perfume vessel if it were carved alabaster, which could never be completely sealed anyway as well as glass, which could be completely sealed by heat without destroying the nard inside, especially if in a long-necked glass alabastron?
 The logical options are that breaking the vessel was either extravagant or necessary.
 Another hermeneutic possibility must be considered: was the alabastron broken because it was a symbolic act, a one-off that meant the vessel would be profaned if used again?
-Plus was it also symbolic of Jesus being “broken” in sacrificial death?
+Plus, was it also symbolic of Jesus being “broken” in sacrificial death?
 Certainly more questions arise, but it is no longer a given that the vessel described in the New Testament gospels had to be alabaster stone, which trammels the value of the precious spikenard itself.